Test and update an AppLocker policy

-This topic discusses the steps required to test an AppLocker policy prior to deployment in Windows Server 2012 and Windows 8.
+This topic discusses the steps required to test an AppLocker policy prior to deployment.

 You should test each set of rules to ensure that the rules perform as intended.
 If you use Group Policy to manage AppLocker policies, complete the following steps for each Group Policy Object (GPO) where you have created AppLocker rules.
 Because AppLocker rules are inherited from linked GPOs, you should deploy all of the rules for simultaneous testing in all of your test GPOs.

 Step 1: Enable the Audit only enforcement setting

 By using the Audit only enforcement setting, you can ensure that the AppLocker rules that you have created are properly configured for your organization.
 This setting can be enabled on the Enforcement tab of the AppLocker Properties dialog box.
 For the procedure to do this, see Configure an AppLocker policy for audit only.